 Henan Province, China: Official and widely spoken languages

 The linguistic landscape here is shaped by both tradition and modernity.
 Standard Mandarin, the official language, serves as a unifying force across the region.
-It is promoted in schools and public spaces, ensuring clear communication among diverse communities5.
+It is promoted in schools and public spaces, ensuring clear communication among diverse communities.

 Standard Mandarin’s role in the province

-Mandarin is spoken by over 800 million people nationwide, making it the most widely used dialect5.
+Mandarin is spoken by over 800 million people nationwide, making it the most widely used dialect.
 In this area, it bridges cultural and regional differences, fostering unity.
 Government policies actively encourage its use, especially in education and media.

 For example, schools prioritize Mandarin to prepare students for national opportunities.
 This approach ensures that the language remains a vital tool for social and economic progress.